Parikshith-26/PHT-WikiSum-Summarization/README.md

 PHT (Quick ROUGE, CPU, small subset)	0.0155	0.0000	0.0155

 ## Outputs
--ROUGE evaluation scores
+- ROUGE evaluation scores
--Comparison charts (tables or plots)
+- Comparison charts (tables or plots)
--CSV files in results/
+- CSV files in results/

 ## Notes
--CPU is used for faster experimentation on small subsets -For full dataset training, GPU is recommended
+- CPU is used for faster experimentation on small subsets
+- For full dataset training, GPU is recommended
--Ensure your requirements.txt versions match your environment -All plots and CSVs are saved in results/ folder
+- Ensure your requirements.txt versions match your environment
+- All plots and CSVs are saved in results/ folder